ganiatgithub/GNA5031_applied12/README.md

 diamond makedb --in CARD.faa -d CARD.dmnd
 ```

 Then, we can run DIAMOND using the new CARD file as a database.
-We are using the blastp function from DIAMOND, because we are comparing a protein query (the proteins from the isolate) with a protein database (CARD).
-So we don’t have to run it three times, we’ll run it in a loop on all three isolate files:
+We are using the blastx function from DIAMOND, because we are comparing a nucleotide query (the genes from the isolate) with a protein database (CARD).
+The blastx command does this by translating the DNA sequence to a protein sequence in all 6 open reading frames, and aligns them to the protein database.
+To avoid running it three times, we’ll run it in a loop on all three isolate files:
 ```
 for isolate in *_genome.fna
 do